Elegant-Queueing/student-version/README.md

 ## How to run

 After following all the steps above, click the "run" button on the top of Android Studio to run the app on your emulator.
 The run button is a green arrow.
+Ensure you are running using the default APK and the default activity.

 ## How to use